jinnilow/slavetoalgorithm/README.md

 ## Student Knowledge Object

 Hello and welcome to my student knowledge object repository for the studio Slave To The Algorithm in RMIT, run by Karen Ann Donnachie!
-This houses all of the content from working record of studio activities to research and project progress.
+This contains all of the content from working record of studio activities to research and project progress.

-Below you will find the links to each week, where I either talk about activities done in class, artist research/ inspiration and most definitely my project progress.
+Below you will find the links to each week, where I either talk about activities done in class, artist research/ inspiration and obstacles faced in coding my final project.

  - - - -